 Former prosecutor Matt Fakhoury understands Illinois’ complex expungement and sealing laws.
 As a seasoned Chicago expungement attorney, Mr. Fakhoury can work with you to keep your criminal record from haunting you for the rest of your life.

-Expungement and Record Sealing Laws in
+Record Sealing Laws in

 Many of our clients are surprised to learn that even if their criminal charges were dropped or their case was dismissed, arrest records and case information remain on their Illinois criminal record.